Knowledge-Graphs-Book/examples/README.md

 ## Contributing

-Please feel free to submit [bug reports](https://github.com/knowledge-graphs-tutorial/examples/issues) and [pull requests](https://github.com/knowledge-graphs-tutorial/examples/pulls)!
+Please feel free to submit [bug reports](https://github.com/Knowledge-Graphs-Book/examples/issues) and [pull requests](https://github.com/knowledge-graphs-tutorial/examples/pulls)!

-For example, if you are a lecturer and structures your slides after the paper, you might create additional examples or step-by-step calculations to explain the paper's concepts to your students.
+For example, if you are a lecturer and structure your slides after the paper, you might create additional examples or step-by-step calculations to explain the paper's concepts to your students.
 Feel free to add those to this repository!

 ## License